IS economics useful?

 Why learn about usefulness

-Why have societies stopped supplying the most useful things?
+Why aren’t the most useful things produced?